Apply online and get your driver's permit today

 San Antonio de Areco

 Talking about horses, San Antonio de Areco is a haven for that.
-If you want a cowboy life, then heading to this soulful city of Argentina is a must.
+If you want a cowboy life, then heading to this soulful city is a must.
 The origin of the city’s name is after the Spanish General Areco, who is the conqueror of indigenous locals.
 In discovering the fabulous attractions around the city, a sneak peek inside the Church of San Antonio will welcome the explorers to a unique culture.

 If you are wondering when it will be a great time to go to this site, it is best to target the month of November.
 There is an annual celebration known as “Day of Tradition.”
 Tourists can watch fascinating equestrian parades and thrilling destrezas gauchas, an impressive showcase of horse skills.

 After enjoying the city’s central tourist hub, a quick visit to the Guiraldes Museum can be a beautiful addition.
 It has a wondrous display of sacred traditions and the culture of gauchos.
 Visitors can get a chance to witness the most astounding masterpieces of the world-class artist named Mariano Draghi.

 - Begin at Comuna 14 before taking the highway of Au Panamericana/RN9 to RN8 in Ricardo Rojas.